 Is the patient receiving any antimicrobials?
-Patient receives at least one systemic antimicrobial agent on the date of the survey (given or planned treatment, including intermittent treatments, e.g. alternate day; or medical prophylaxis); for surgical antimicrobial prophylaxis, check whether any surgical prophylaxis was given in the 24 hours prior to 8 a.m. on the day of the survey.
+Patient is receiving at least one systemic antimicrobial agent on the date of the survey (given or planned treatment, including intermittent treatments, e.g. alternate day; or medical prophylaxis); for surgical antimicrobial prophylaxis, check whether any surgical prophylaxis was given in the 24 hours prior to 8 a.m. on the day of the survey.
 If patient is receiving ≥ 1 antimicrobial, collect antimicrobial use data.
+If an antimicrobial is prescribed on alternate days (e.g. Monday, Wednesday and Fridays every week or every other week) as ongoing medical prophylaxis, and the survey is conducted on a day it is not administered (e.g., Tuesday or Thursday of that week, or the week it is not administered), the data for this antimicrobial should be collected as it is an active prescription.